 MLFTC provides recommended course sequences for all graduate programs to guide students in their registration each term.
 Students are encouraged to follow the course sequence for their program or to discuss any alterations with an academic advisor.
 Course sequences are developed with program progression and student success in mind.
-The Graduate College does not mandate a maximum course load for graduate students.
+The Graduate College does not have a maximum credit hour enrollment policy.
 Anything in excess of 18 semester credit hours requires override approval.